DebugML/debugml.github.io/_posts/2024-06-14-compositional-concepts.md

 ## Conclusion

-Compositionality is a desired property of concept representations as concepts themselves are often compositional, but we show that existing concept learning methods do not always learn concept representations which compose through addition.
+Compositionality is a desired property of concept representations as human-interpretable concepts are often compositional, but we show that existing concept learning methods do not always learn concept representations which compose through addition.
 After studying the representation of concepts in a synthetic setting we find two salient properties of compositional concept representations, and we propose a concept learning method, CCE, which leverages our insights to learn compositional concepts.
-CCE finds more compositional concepts than existing techniques, results in better downstream accuracy when used as the features in a posthoc concept-bottleneck model, and even discovers new compositional concepts as shown through our qualitative examples.
+CCE finds more compositional concepts than existing techniques, results in better downstream accuracy when used as the features in a PCBM, and even discovers new compositional concepts as shown through our qualitative examples.

 If interested, please check out the details in our paper [here]()!
 Our code is available [here](https://github.com/adaminsky/compositional_concepts), and you can easily apply CCE to your own dataset or adapt our code to create new concept learning methods.